Thrinador/Wedding/README.md

 ## Introduction

-This site covers all of the essential information you need to get by in Polina's and Ben's wedding.
+This site covers the general information you need to know about Polina and Ben's wedding.

 ## Overview

 Date:     May 26th 2018

 Location: The Everett Yacht Club

 Address:  404 14th St, Everett, WA 98201

 Time:     5:00 pm

 The ceremony begins promptly, so please arrive on time.
 Reception with food and dancing follows the ceremony after a brief break for pictures.